By cleverly combining loyalty and e-commerce in one app, we managed to improve the shopping experience and increase conversion of the new HEMA app.

 Server driven UI

-Server driven UI combines the best of both worlds: native UX quality with the speed and flexibility of cross platform.
+Server driven UI (SDUI) combines the best of both worlds: native UX quality with the speed and flexibility of cross platform.
 In other words: the optimal functioning of separate native applications coupled with the ease of hybrid development.
 In this setup, a so-called 'Backend for Frontend' (BFF) is built.
 That is a layer behind the Android and iOS app where all logic resides, from business logic to UI components.
 The apps are therefore relatively 'dumb' in this constellation.
 They render what the server tells them.

 The big advantage